harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-01-20 Mon: MLK holiday.
+Worked on chapter 7 of mathematics in lean, also looked through more on Fermat's Last Theorem from Buzzard.

+---

 2025-01-19 Sun: Continued work on Lean, uploaded work [here](https://github.com/rikaa15/mathematics_in_lean) (up to chap 6).
 Started looking into Buzzard's FLT project (reading through [paper](https://imperialcollegelondon.github.io/FLT/blueprint.pdf)).

 2025-01-18 Sat: Continuation of work on Lean.
 Worked throug exercises for mathematics in Lean textbook.